-In 2017 Keep Charlestonston Beautiful was generously provided a grant from Keep America Beautiful to help reduce cigarette litter.
+In 2017 Keep Charleston Beautiful was generously provided a grant from Keep America Beautiful to help reduce cigarette litter.
 Using this grant funding, KCB was able to fabricate educational signage and purchase cigarette butt receptacles, which were gifted to water adjacent businesses, restaurants, and marinas/boat landings.
 Receptacles are emptied and maintained by the property owners.
-In addition, KCB was also able to purchase mobile smoker poles, and education bumper stickers for vehicles.
-As a city with an integral connection to local waterways, our focus was to reduce the amount of cigarette butts making their way into these environments via targeting water adjacent properties.
+In addition, KCB was also able to purchase mobile smoker poles, and educational bumper stickers for vehicles.
+As a city with an integral connection to local waterways, our focus was to reduce the amount of cigarette butts making their way into these environments via targeted installation.

 Myths about cigarette butts:

 "They are harmless and quickly decompose."

 "I don’t see an ashtray/trashcan, so it’s okay to throw it on the ground."